By James Eliot, Markets & Finance Editor

 -

 Goldman Sachs on Job Replacement: A striking insight from Goldman Sachs estimates that AI could displace 300 million jobs globally, leading to profound shifts in labor markets.
 This revelation compels investors to reconsider how job replacement trends could influence consumer spending and overall economic stability.
+Such trends are considered crucial, as detailed in various reports on micron technology and their market implications.

 -